aperkaz/awesome-coding/README.md

 # Awesome Coding

-Uber-repo with the links to my projects, to ease navigation.
+Uber-repo with the links to my side-projects, to ease navigation.

 ## Learning resources